hallzy/dotfiles/README.md

 users as remapping keys in windows or with a vm is a little annoying.
 Remapping keys in Ubuntu for example, is much easier).

-  Using git-time-lapse is toggled by clicking the F7 key.
-This can be changed in the .vimrc file.

 ###.bashrc
   Currently, my .bashrc file is just the default with ubuntu but modified so that the shell prompt does not show the cwd.
 To see the cwd use the command pwd.